 Coat Color and Grooming

 Usually, the Morkie Poodle’s coat color mixes that of the Yorkshire Terrier and the Maltese.
-Therefore, they can differ in color, ranging from white to black, or a mix of both colors.
+Therefore, the dogs will vary in color, ranging from white to black, or a mix of both colors.
 However, a Morkie Poo’s coat can change in color with time.
-Therefore, they require proper grooming to help maintain their hair.
-The Yorkshire Terrier and the Maltese both have hair and not fur.
+Therefore, dogs of this breed require proper grooming to help maintain their hair.
+Fun fact: the Yorkshire Terrier and the Maltese both have hair and not fur!

-These dogs are, however, non-shedding breeds.
+These dogs are non-shedding breeds.
 Therefore, Morkies require frequent brushing to avoid matting of the knots or hair.
 If you or any of your family members suffer from allergies, a Morkie might be the perfect choice for a family dog.
-Nonetheless, it would be best to keep in mind that these dogs are not 100% hypoallergenic.
-Morkie Poos are mostly hypoallergenic though since they contain genes from the Poodle, Yorkie, and Maltese which are considered hypoallergenic dog breeds.
+Nonetheless, it would be best to keep in mind that these dogs are not 100 percent hypoallergenic.
+Because of their parentage, however, it’s safe to assume that you’re adopting a relatively hypoallergenic dog.

-Let’s quickly look at the different colors of Morkie Poos available out there:
+Let’s quickly look at the different colors of Morkie Poos:

-- White Morkie Poodle: We all love that regal look that comes with a white dog.
+- White Morkie Poodle: We all love the regal look of a white dog.
 This color is among the most popular Morkie Poo colors you will ever come across.
 White Morkies have a vulnerable and adorable appearance.

-- Black Morkie Poodle: If the parents of your Morkie are black, there’s a high chance that they will be black too.
-The silky black color matches Morkie’s beautiful eyes.
+- Black Morkie Poodle: If your Morkie’s parents are black, there’s a high chance that your puppy will be black too.
+The silky black color matches the Morkie’s beautiful eyes.

 - Brown Morkie Poodle: These designer dogs can also come in brown coats.
 It’s another standard color of the hybrid.
 Their coats can be colored in several shades of brown and are beautiful.